Paulo-Camacho/rov_2025/README.md

 Ensure you have the following installed before running the project:

-    Python 3.12.3
+* Python 3.12.3

-    All dependencies (install using the command below in the project's root folder):
+* All dependencies (install using the command below in the project's root folder):

 ~~~
 pip install -r requirements.txt
 ~~~

 ## Running the Application
 To launch the program, follow one of these steps:
 ~~~
-python ./app.py
+python3 ./app.py
 ~~~